 In an Advertorial a brand pays to have their content in a publication.
 A distinct characteristic of an Advertorial is that it looks like a regular article.
 However, it is paid content that is used to promote a product or service.

-Another important aspect of Advertorials is that they are closely related to native advertising.
+Another vital aspect of Advertorials is that they are closely related to native advertising.
 As with native advertising, Advertorials are also informational but go on to sell something.

-In native advertising, there are sponsored content and promoted stories that can be seen on social networks and ads in search engine results.
+In native advertising, there are sponsored articles and promoted stories that can be seen on social networks and ads in search engine results.
 They can contain images, videos, text, and graphics.

 On the other hand, Advertorials are product commercials that appear as a single piece of content.
 Both Advertorials and Native Advertising go on to show the importance of content marketing in sales and marketing efforts.